synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 graceful shutdown.
 In any case, even though the GitHub Actions runner cleans up orphan processes by default, but this is something that should be addressed.

-In addition, Synnax server may also be shut down via a close keyword currently configured to `stop`.
-This may be another way to tackle this problem.
+As of 07/10/2024, This problem is resolved.
+The Synnax server is shut down via a preconfigured stop keyword by entering `"stop"` to `stdin`, circumventing the need to send an interrupt signal.